viet34tqc/notebook/SPA-SSG-SSR.md

 ## Client-side rendering (Plain React.js app)

-All the rendering happens in the browser (client)
+All the rendering happens in the browser (client).
+It loads a single HTML page and dynamically updates the content as the user interacts with the app, without requiring a full page reload.

 - Initial Load: App is not rendered
 - Browser parse HTML and JS loaded